cern-cta/CTA/common/semconv/README.md

 In addition, values MUST live in a separate namespace specific to the attribute key that they are for.
 The namespace name MUST be the attribute key expressed using CamelCasing, appended by `Values`.

-For example, the attribute key `transfer.direction` might have as a possible value `read`.
+For example, the attribute key `cta.transfer.direction` might have as a possible value `archive`.

 - The attribute key variable would be `cta::semconv::kCtaTransferDirection`.
-- The attribute value variable would be `cta::semconv::CtaTransferDirectionValues::kRead`
+- The attribute value variable would be `cta::semconv::CtaTransferDirectionValues::kArchive`